Voting booths

 Some states require a relatively low number of signatures.
 Michigan, for instance, required 12,000 signatures for an independent candidate to qualify in 2024.
 For small third parties, it required a number of signatures equal to at least one percent of the number of voters in the most recent gubernatorial election — or roughly 11,000 based on 2022 turn-out.
 Other states require far more.
 People seeking to run as independent candidates in Florida, for example, need to gather about 145,000 signatures.
 While the deadlines for these petitions occur mostly in the summer months, some are as early as March.
 Potential candidates must also submit the proper paperwork and pay any filing fees.

 Some states have different requirements for independent candidates than they do for third-party candidates, encouraging would-be independent candidates to affiliate with a party.
 Take North Carolina.
-To be on the ballot as an independent candidate for the 2024 election, an person would have needed to collect about 83,000 signatures, which is 1.5 percent of the votes cast in the last gubernatorial election, by March.
+To be on the ballot as an independent candidate for the 2024 election, a person would have needed to collect about 83,000 signatures, which is 1.5 percent of the votes cast in the last gubernatorial election, by March.
 But a political party need only collect about 13,900 signatures, representing .25 percent of the total number of gubernatorial voters, by June.

-Robert F. Kennedy Jr., who has qualified to be on the ballot in about 20 states as either an independent and third-party candidate, affiliated with the We the People party in North Carolina, allowing him to sidestep the high signature requirement.
+Robert F. Kennedy Jr., who has qualified to be on the ballot in about 20 states as either an independent or third-party candidate, affiliated with the We the People party in North Carolina, allowing him to sidestep the high signature requirement.

 Litigation Over Ballot Access